PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # 👫 Decentralized Autonomous Joint development Working Group  👫👫👫👫
 #### What is the purpose of the working group?
 The fractional city offers a better model for how societies should develop cities, how citizens participate in the production and governance of public goods, and how the value created is distributed back to the citizens.
 Building that vision is a task too large and too important for any organization to tackle on its own.<br>
-The aim of this working group is to study, research and develop the field of fractional cities and the CyberUrban Metaverse and build a prototype of a virtual city.<br>
-We invite Schools of Archtecture and Urban Planning, Architects, Coders, Policymakers, innovators, companies, universities, civil society organizations, and citizens to participate and contribute.<br><br>

 We will provide a process to organize the community in the absence of a centralized leader, to describe standards, business models, and processes.<br>
 ### 👉This working group will study the following areas:<br>